Hawksmoor Guildhall

 Flat Iron Denman St

 Good steak for the masses for a tenner*.
 That was the philosophy of Charlie Carroll, creator of Flat Iron.
-Now all across London, the eateries are famous for their commitment to one steak – the flat iron – which gets its name from its shape, that of a Victorian domestic iron.
-The cut actually comes from the feather blade, buried in the shoulder of the cow.
-It’s wet aged (in a vacuum pack) to retain moisture, cooked in a sous vide (a water bath) and then scorched to order.
+Now all across London, these dedicated steak restaurants are famous for their commitment to one cut – the eponymous flat iron (so-called because it’s shaped like a Victorian iron).
+It actually comes from the feather blade, buried in the shoulder of the cow, and was once considered a slightly inferior cut.
+However the Flat Iron team know how to make it sing, wet-ageing the steak (in a vacuum pack) to retain moisture, before cooking it sous vide in a water bath and then scorching it to order.
+As for the sides?
+You’ll struggle to pick between the beef dripping chips; bone marrow garlic mash; creamed spinach and aubergine parmigiana – so go in a big group, and get them all.

-*It’s now £12 but let’s face it, that’s still dirt cheap.
+*It’s now £14 but let’s face it, that’s still dirt cheap for a steak in London.

 Goodman | Mayfair, City, Canary Wharf